 2. Old MacDonald’s Pumpkin Patch

 While the nursery rhyme we know and love never explicitly mentioned pumpkins, you can bet your e-i-e-i-o that Old MacDonald’s in Humble does.
-In addition to pony rides, petting zoos, playgrounds, and a hay barn, the 15-acre farms opens a seasonal pumpkin patch from September 19 through October 30.
-The pumpkin patch is free with price of admission.
+In addition to pony rides, petting zoos, playgrounds, and a hay barn, the 15-acre farms opens a seasonal pumpkin patch from September 21 through October 31.
+The pumpkin patch is free with price of admission at $18.65.

 3. Dewberry Farm

-Planted in Houston’s backyard of Brookshire, Dewberry Farm is home to acres of bountiful flora, bundles of cute animals, and a plethora of action-packed attractions.
+Planted in Houstonโs backyard of Brookshire, Dewberry Farm is home to acres of bountiful flora, bundles of cute animals, and a plethora of action-packed attractions.
 Take a hay ride to its pumpkin field, then lose yourself in their corn maze.
-Ticket prices vary on the day, with Friday tickets going for $18, and weekend tickets at $29.95.
-The season starts at Dewberry Farm on September 24.
+Ticket prices are now available priced at $26.95 for general admission.
+The season starts at Dewberry Farm on September 14.

 4. Old Time Christmas Tree Farm

-The 40-acre fir, spruce, and pine tree farm opens their annual pumpkin patch on October 1st with season of fall fun.
-With eight attractions on the grounds, among which include a corn maze, hay ride, and petting zoo, the farm also offers shaded areas where visitors can picnic on BBQ, funnel cakes, and shaved ice if they are so inclined.
-Old Time Christmas Tree Farm is located on 7632 Spring Cypress Road; entry to the pumpkin patch is included with the price of entry ($9) for adults.
+The 40-acre fir, spruce, and pine tree farm opens their annual pumpkin patch on October 4th with season of fall fun.
+With eight attractions on the grounds, among which include a corn maze, hay ride, and petting zoo, the farm also offers shaded areas where visitors can picnic on BBQ, funnel cakes, and shaved ice if so inclined.
+Entry to the pumpkin patch is included with the price of entry ($10) for adults.
+Tickets required for ages 2 and up.

 5. 7-Acre Wood Pumpkin Patch